sinanisler/SiForum/README.md

-# SiForum a WordPress Forum Theme
+# SiForum a WordPress Forum Theme (Under Development)
 **Minimalist Forum** and **Community Theme** made with **WordPress** and **BuddyPress**

 Inspired from Discourse, Disqus, Flarum and NodeBB.
 But much much simpler...